silastittes/lasthenia_curves/README.md

 randeffect_block.R
 -------------------

-A secondary analysis to bolster the reported relationship between taxonomic pool depth and a parameter that control maximum floral biomass.
+A secondary analysis to defend our not using block in the model.

 Directories